Trauma Recovery Services of Arizona

 Jordanna Saunders, LPC

 Severe emotional pain can take a long time to heal, however there is effective treatment available so that you don't have to suffer anymore.
 At Trauma Recovery Services of Arizona, located in Goodyear, Arizona, board-certified counselor Jordanna Saunders LPC provides eye movement desensitization and reprocessing (EMDR) treatments to help you to unblock your memories and process them to move towards a productive and healthy life.
-If trauma is disrupting your life, call Trauma Recovery Services of Arizona or book an appointment online today.
+If trauma is disrupting your life, call to request a telehealth appointment today.

 Wounds are healed and transformed.